-The Centers for Medicare and Medicaid Services (CMS) is committed to ensuring that the Medicare and Medicaid Promoting Interoperability Program Registration and Attestation System (referred to as the Promoting Interoperability Program System in this Accessibility Statement) is accessible to the widest possible audience, regardless of technology or ability.
+The Centers for Medicare and Medicaid Services (CMS) is committed to ensuring that the Medicare and Medicaid Promoting Interoperability Program Registration System (referred to as the Promoting Interoperability Program System in this Accessibility Statement) is accessible to the widest possible audience, regardless of technology or ability.

 The Promoting Interoperability Program System aims to comply with §1194.21, §1194.22, §1194.31 and §1194.41 of the United States' 1998 Amendment to Section 508 of the Rehabilitation Act of 1973.
 These standards are intended to make web content and applications more accessible for people with disabilities.